mayhewsw/bibtex-js/README.md

 * Fast parser written in pure javascript (parser is in O(n))
 * No setup required, drop-in solution

+View a demo of this code at: http://mayhewsw.github.io/bibtex-js/, the code for which can be found in the [`gh-pages`](https://github.com/mayhewsw/bibtex-js/tree/gh-pages) branch of this project.

 Note: this project is originally from https://code.google.com/p/bibtex-js/.